Code-Institute-Submissions/comics/README.md

 - New Comic form, Allows users to submit their own comic suggestions.
 - Profile page, Allows users to edit their own information.
 - Comic page, Displays more information on a chosen comic.
-- Favourite/Unfavourite button and page, Users are able to favourite and unfavourite comics and view them on a seperate page.
+- Favourite/Unfavourite button and page, Users are able to favourite and unfavourite comics and view them on a separate page.
 - Contact page, For users that would like to message the creator of the site.
 - Registration form, Allowing users to easily sign up to the site.
 - Edit and delete function for comics, Allows users to edit and delete their submissions.